DataScienceUB/MyDocker/README.md

 ## Problemática

-1. If 2 personnes work on the same project but with 2 different environments, there may be dependency version issues.
+1. If 2 people are working on the same project but with 2 different environments, there may be dependency version issues.
 2. Some packages are optimize for a special OS.

 ## I.	What is Docker